fpedd/ees-pees/README.md

 export WEBOTS_HOME=/usr/local/webots
 ```

+A tutorial on how to install webots can be found [here](https://cyberbotics.com/doc/guide/installation-procedure).

 ## Usage
 To start the communication stack you can run `./run.sh` in the root directory of
 the repository.
 This should compile the Internal and the External Controller.